Mountain Bike Tire

 They also prevent rim damage from hard impacts, preventing pinch flats.

-Mountain Bike Tire Considerations FAQs
+Mountain Bike Tire FAQs

 1. What type of tread should I look for in a mountain bike tire?